V-Sekai-fire/aria-character-core/apps/aria_engine/temporal_planner_game.md

 [Press SPACE to pause | Q to quit | C to change conviction]
 ```

-### 6.2.
-CLI Implementation Requirements
+### **6.2.
+Core CLI Functionality**

-The CLI task (`mix aria_engine.play_conviction_crisis`) should demonstrate:
+The CLI task (mix aria_engine.play_conviction_crisis) will demonstrate:

-1. **Temporal Planning**: Show how the planner schedules actions over time
+1. **Temporal Planning**: Showing how the planner schedules actions over time.
-2. **Re-entrant Behavior**: Allow mid-game goal changes and observe re-planning
+2. **Re-entrant Behavior**: Allowing the user to trigger the "Conviction Choice" mid-game and observing the planner generate a new plan.
-3. **Real-time Execution**: Use Oban to execute actions at precise times
+3. **Real-time Execution**: Using Oban to execute actions at their precise scheduled times, reflected in the UI.
-4. **Conflict Resolution**: Handle temporal constraints and resource conflicts
-5. **Performance Metrics**: Display planning time, plan quality, execution accuracy
+4. **Performance Metrics**: Displaying key metrics like planning time and plan execution accuracy.

-This implementation will serve as both a unit test for the temporal planner and a demonstration of how Aria components work together in a real-time, decision-making system.